XHSIC-FM

-XHSIC-FM is a radio station on 96.1 FM in Córdoba, Veracruz.
-It is owned by Grupo Radiorama and carries its La Bestia Grupera grupera format.
+XHSIC-FM is a radio station on 96.1 FM in Córdoba, Veracruz, Mexico.
+It is owned by Grupo Radiorama, It is operated by Grupo Audiorama Comunicaciones and carries its grupera format known as La Bestia Grupera.

 History

 XESIC-AM received its concession on November 21, 1988.
 It was owned by Marco Aurelio Moncada Krauss and broadcast with 1,000 watts on 670 kHz.
 Moncada Krauss had been fighting for a station for years, placing a bid on what had been designated "XERFC" on 1410 kHz in 1973.
-It soon affiliated to Grupo ACIR and was then sold to Radiorama.
+It soon was operated by Grupo ACIR under the names Radio Festival, Radio ACIR, and Radio Felicidad.

-XESIC moved to FM in 2010.
+Grupo Radiorama assumed control and ownership of many ACIR stations in July 2009.
+The station was originally known as Romántica 670 and then Vox 67.

+XESIC migrated to FM in 2010 and renamed itself Tu Recuerdo in 2012.
+In 2015, it switched to the current La Bestia Grupera brand.